 |Schøsler, Lene||Professor emerita|

 |Strudsholm, Erling||Associate professor||+45 353-28437|

-See list of selected publications by the researchers involved in the platform.
+See list of selected publications (pdf) by the researchers involved in the research forum.